wesgarland/niim/README.md

-Specifically, my work on DCP, a platform for doing massively-parallel computation in JavaScript, has been frustrated by the lack of a text-ui debugger which works with out library that unlocks Ethereum keystores.
+Specifically, my work on DCP, a platform for doing massively-parallel computation in JavaScript, has been frustrated by the lack of a text-ui debugger which works with our library that unlocks Ethereum keystores.
 See [Distributed.Computer](https://distributed.computer/) for more information if you're curious about that.

 ### Major Functional Differences From Node-Inspect